Lennoxlove House: History

 The lands of Lethington were acquired by Robert Maitland of Thirlestane in 1345.
 The Maitland family constructed the earliest part of the building, the L-plan tower house at the south-west of the building.
-Mary of Guise stayed at Lethington in 1548 when she came to see Haddington with Piero Strozzi.
+During the war known as the "Rough Wooing", Mary of Guise stayed at Lethington in 1548 when she came to see Haddington with Piero Strozzi, and Regent Arran stayed at Lethington in July 1548.
 The following year it was burned by the English troops who were then occupying Haddington.

 Prominent members of the Maitland family included the poet Richard Maitland (1496–1586), his son William Maitland of Lethington (1525–1573), Secretary of State to Mary, Queen of Scots, and his son James Maitland of Lethington (b.1568).
 It was then acquired by his uncle, John Maitland, 1st Lord Maitland of Thirlestane (1537–1595), it was said in an underhanded manner.
 Sir John Scot of Scotstarvet, writing in the seventeenth century, commented thus: "Yet the conquest he made of the barony of Liddington [Lethington] from his brother's son, James Maitland, was not thought lawful nor conscientious."
 James Maitland had become a Catholic and was obliged to leave Scotland.
 James VI of Scotland visited John Maitland, who was Chancellor of Scotland, at Lethington on 28 April 1593 to persuade him to return to court.

 In 1674, Lennoxlove is said to have been the first Scottish estate to practice "enclosure", dividing the ground into evenly sized rectangular fields.

 The coach house was built around 1676, to designs by Sir William Bruce.
 Lethington remained in the Maitland family until after the death of John Maitland, 1st Duke of Lauderdale (1616–1682) who was born there.
 Rooms were furnished for his second wife, Elizabeth Maitland, Duchess of Lauderdale.
 In 1674, her silk lined bedchamber included Indian satin curtains, an Indian screen, and an Indian cabinet.
 A closet room had a couch with Indian taffeta curtains.